leftshiftone/conveyjs/README.md

 ## Queues

-The communication with G.A.I.A. contains several queueTypes where each one has its own purpose.
+The communication with AIOS contains several queueTypes where each one has its own purpose.

 ### INTERACTION
-The Interaction queue is the main queue and is responsible for exchanging the elements configured in G.A.I.A..
+The Interaction queue is the main queue and is responsible for exchanging the elements configured in AIOS.
 Convey automatically subscribes to this queue by calling `interactionSubscription.reception()`.
 The messages in this queue are rendered to HTML elements.

 ### CONTEXT
-The Context consists of attributes defined in the G.A.I.A.
-BPMN process.
+The Context consists of attributes defined in the AIOS BPMN process.
 It can be received by subscribing to this queue.

 ### NOTIFICATION
-Each notification configured in the G.A.I.A.
-BPMN process can be received if subscribed to this queue.
+Each notification configured in the AIOS BPMN process can be received if subscribed to this queue.

 ### LOGGING
-G.A.I.A. sends logs for certain process executions which can be received by subscribing to this queue.
+AIOS sends logs for certain process executions which can be received by subscribing to this queue.

 ## Renderer